Startup Due Diligence Checklist for Angel Investors (2026)

 - ✓ Scalability of the current tech stack.

-- ✓ Third-party dependencies and vendor risks.
+- ✓ Third-party dependencies and vendor concentration risks.

 3. Market Size